 Best Platform-as-a-Service (PaaS) Solutions

-- Best Platform-as-a-Service (PaaS) Solutions include: AWS Lambda, Heroku Platform, Microsoft Azure, OpenShift, AWS Elastic Beanstalk, SAP Cloud Platform, and Salesforce Lightning Platform (formerly Salesforce App Cloud).
+- Best Platform-as-a-Service (PaaS) Solutions include: AWS Lambda, Heroku Platform, OpenShift, Microsoft Azure, AWS Elastic Beanstalk, IBM Cloud Kubernetes Service, Workday Cloud Platform, and Salesforce Lightning Platform (formerly Salesforce App Cloud).

 - A complete list of Platform-as-a-Service (PaaS) Solutions is available here.

 TrustMaps are two-dimensional charts that compare products based on satisfaction ratings and research frequency by prospective buyers.
 Products must have 10 or more ratings to appear on this TrustMap.